Gioyik/Spow/README.md

 ### Core Library

-In addition to builtins, there exists a core library that Awl imports on startup.
-Among other things, this library aims to exercise some of Awl's features, as well as provide some basic functional tools.
+In addition to builtins, there exists a core library that Spow imports on startup.
+Among other things, this library aims to exercise some of Spow's features, as well as provide some basic functional tools.

 <table>